 Tours with the Executive Director

 Bring a group for an intimate behind-the-scenes tour of Glessner House Museum.
 Our Director will take you on a private tour sharing stories and information not included on regular tours, and exploring areas of H. H. Richardson's "urban masterpiece" that are not shown to the general public.
 Get an up close and personal look at your favorite objects in our collection, experience the rooms from a different perspective, and view collections rarely seen by museum visitors.
 Available by appointment only.
 Cost is $25 per person and the tour lasts two hours.
-Group size limited to eight people.
+Offered for groups of four to eight people.
+For groups of less than four, the charge is $100.

 A walking tour of the historic Prairie Avenue neighborhood is available on selected Sunday afternoons during the summer (see Events page) or by appointment for groups of 10 or more people.
 The tour includes stops in front of the exterior of the surviving mansions, historic photographs of the lost houses, and an optional interior tour of historic Second Presbyterian Church, featuring nine Tiffany windows.
 The tour lasts two hours (with the church) and is led by the executive director.